vertica/VerticaPy/CONTRIBUTING.md

-Thank you for considering contributing to *VerticaPy* and helping to make it even better than what it is today!
+Thank you for considering contributing to *VerticaPy* and helping to make it even better than it is today!

 This document will guide you through the contribution process.
 There are a number of ways you can help: